 Take painkillers for as long as you need them if you are feeling any discomfort.
 Paracetamol is usually recommended for mild pain, co-codamol for moderate pain, and a combination of co-codamol and ibuprofen for more severe pain.

-Watch out for signs of infection such as extra soreness, redness or discharge, or if the wound feels hot to the touch.
-Tell your midwife if you spot these signs, if you feel feverish, or if it looks like the wound is coming apart.
+Watch out for signs of infection such as extra soreness, redness, or discharge, or if the wound feels hot to the touch.
+Tell your health visitor if you spot these signs, if you feel feverish, or if it looks like the wound is coming apart.

-Wear loose fitting clothing and underwear – You’ll want to avoid putting too much pressure on your healing scar so it’s best to either wear underwear a size bigger or you can buy special underwear that fit over the area.
+Wear loose fitting clothing and underwear – You’ll want to avoid putting too much pressure on your healing scar.

-Take things slowly - You might find your tummy feels quite sore doing mundane things like walking up and down stairs, and getting in and out of a chair or bed – so take things gently and slowly.
+Take things slowly - You might find your tummy feels quite sore doing mundane things like walking up and downstairs, and getting in and out of a chair or bed – so take things gently and slowly.
 Keep everything you need, like diaper changing supplies and food, close to you so that you don’t have to get up too often.
 Don’t lift anything heavier than your baby.
 Whenever you have to sneeze or cough, hold your abdomen to protect the incision site.
+Avoid low chairs and really deep chairs/couches.
+If you have a deep couch at home place pillows behind you so that you don't have that far to go backwards while sitting.

 Eat fibre-rich food – Eating food rich in fibre will help to avoid constipation and keep everything moving.
 Make sure that also drink plenty of fluids as this will help prevent constipation